 - Supervision by faculty who are experts in their field

 *though we don't accept insurance, we are pleased to offer competitive rates similar to insurance co-pays, with the added benefit of unlimited visits.
-Please contact your insurance company directly to inquire about Out-of-Network coverage.
+Please contact your insurance company directly to inquire about Out-of-Network reimbursement.
+Contact the office for sliding scale eligibility.

 Services We Offer